denten-books/plain-text/main.md

 > and no other without incurring ridicule? [@plato_plato_1955, 48d]

-The idea in both of these translations is that matter has some sort of essence, but often changes in phantasmic, fantastic, ghostly, imaginable, and even "virtual" appearance.
+The idea in both of these translations is that matter has some sort of essence, but often changes in phantasmal, fantastic, ghostly, imaginable, and even "virtual" appearance.
 Jowett understands that which is changeable as "form."
 Contrast the *Timaeus* passages from the one in *Cratylus*.
 Here Socrates is talking to Hermogenes about "name-giving," a discussion about the ways words